 Let’s look at two of them:

 This is a very common set phrase.
-It means something like “leaving aside the fact that”/”other than/apart from the fact that”.
+It means something like leaving aside the fact that, other than, or apart from the fact that.

-Il computer era troppo piccolo, a parte che non mi è piaciuto.
+Il computer era troppo piccolo, a parte il fatto che non mi è piaciuto.

 The computer was too small, leaving aside the fact that I didn’t like it.